samiralam/rules-compendium/docs/phb/3-character-classes/paladin.md

 As a Bonus Action, you can touch a creature (which could be yourself) and draw power from the pool of healing to restore a number of Hit Points to that creature, up to the maximum amount remaining in the pool.

-You can also expend 5 Hit Points from the pool of healing power to remove the [Poisoned](/sources/dnd/free-rules/rules-glossary#PoisonedCondition) condition from the creature; those points don’t also restore Hit Points to the creature.
+You can also expend 5 Hit Points from the pool of healing power to remove the [Poisoned](/sources/dnd/free-rules/rules-glossary#PoisonedCondition) condition from the creature; those points don't also restore Hit Points to the creature.

 ### Level 1: Spellcasting

 You have learned to cast spells through prayer and meditation.
 See [chapter 7](/sources/dnd/phb-2024/spells/) for the rules on spellcasting.
-The information below details how you use those rules with Paladin spells, which appear in the [Paladin spell list](#PaladinSpellList) later in the class’s description.
+The information below details how you use those rules with Paladin spells, which appear in the [Paladin spell list](#PaladinSpellList) later in the class's description.

 ***Spell Slots.*** The [Paladin Features table](#PaladinFeatures) shows how many spell slots you have to cast your level 1+ spells.
 You regain all expended slots when you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).

 ***Prepared Spells of Level 1+***.
 You prepare the list of level 1+ spells that are available for you to cast with this feature.
 To start, choose two level 1 Paladin spells.
 [Heroism](/spells/2619151-heroism) and [Searing Smite](/spells/2619009-searing-smite) are recommended.

 The number of spells on your list increases as you gain Paladin levels, as shown in the Prepared Spells column of the [Paladin Features table](#PaladinFeatures).
 Whenever that number increases, choose additional Paladin spells until the number of spells on your list matches the number in the Paladin Features table.
 The chosen spells must be of a level for which you have spell slots.
-For example, if you’re a level 5 Paladin, your list of prepared spells can include six Paladin spells of level 1 or 2 in any combination.
+For example, if you're a level 5 Paladin, your list of prepared spells can include six Paladin spells of level 1 or 2 in any combination.

-If another Paladin feature gives you spells that you always have prepared, those spells don’t count against the number of spells you can prepare with this feature, but those spells otherwise count as Paladin spells for you.
+If another Paladin feature gives you spells that you always have prepared, those spells don't count against the number of spells you can prepare with this feature, but those spells otherwise count as Paladin spells for you.

 ***Changing Your Prepared Spells.*** Whenever you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest), you can replace one spell on your list with another Paladin spell for which you have spell slots.